WASdev/sample.rtcomm.mobile/README.md

- Mobile sample application using lib.rtcomm.clientjs and lib.angular-rtcomm.
+ This mobile sample application is using lib.rtcomm.clientjs and lib.angular-rtcomm to make WebRTC Audio Video call.

 To use this sample application, you need to do the follwoing steps: